 The termination of a marriage by legal action i.e with the mutual consent of both husband and wife or with the decision of the court.
 The substantive issues in divorces are a division of property, child custody, and alimony (spousal support).
 The petitioner can only file in the District Court in which he/she has been a resident for a period of time.
-It denotes the issuance of citizenship from the district administration office and if he/she is living apart from the district in which citizenship is issued, he/she must bring the temporary resident letter from the concern ward office of the Municipality/Metropolitan.
+It denotes the issuance of citizenship from the district administration office and if he/she is living apart from the district in which citizenship is issued, he/she must bring the temporary resident letter from the concerned office of the Municipality/Metropolitan.
 Muluki Civil (code) 2017 deals with matters of divorce in Nepal.

-Section 93 to 104 of Chapter on Divorce of the muluki Civil (Code) 2017 are laws related to divorce in Nepal.
+Section 93 to 104 of the Chapter on Divorce of the muluki Civil (Code) 2017 are laws related to divorce in Nepal.
 Any party (husband or wife) willing to have a divorce can initiate a case of divorce in Nepal.
 If both the husband and wife so desire, they may divorce the relationship of husband and wife at any time which is called divorce by consent of both.
-The husband or wife, as the case may be, desiring to get the relationship divorced shall file a petition in the court.
-If a petition is filed for divorce in the court, the court shall, to the extent possible, remind and convince both the parties and conciliate between husband and wife.
+The husband or wife, as the case may be, desiring to get the relationship divorced shall file a petition in court.
+If a petition is filed for divorce in the court, the court shall, to the extent possible, remind and convince both parties and conciliate between husband and wife.

 If the court fails to make conciliation between the husband and wife even after reminding and convincing them and deems it appropriate to get the relationship divorced rather than to continue it any longer, the court shall effect divorce between them.
-Provided that if the husband and wife do not agree to conciliate between them despite being reminded and convinced by the court to that effect, the court shall effect divorce after one year of the filing of the petition.
+Provided that if the husband and wife do not agree to conciliate between them despite being reminded and convinced by the court to that effect, the court shall effect divorce after one year of filing the petition.

 (a) Except where the husband and wife are living separately after obtaining their partition share or separating bread and board in accordance with the law, if the wife has been living separately for three or more consecutive years, without the consent of the husband,